-End of.
+Term Length: End of:

-rerm Length: Ena or:

-Regular 14/15 semester 8th week of class
+Regular 14/15 semester

-Two-track (7 Weeks) 2nd week of class
+Two-track (7 Weeks)

+Four-week term

-Four-week term 2nd week of class
+2nd week of class

+Six-week term

-Six-week term 3rd week of class
+3rd week of class

+Six-weekend modules

-Six-weekend modules 2nd week of class
+2nd week of class

-Intensive weekend 1st day of class
+1st day of class

-A withdrawal during the ninth and tenth weeks of a 14/15week semester ("Withdraw With Permission") requires the permission of the instructor of the course and the dean of the school in which the student is matriculated.
+A withdrawal during the ninth and tenth weeks of a 14/15-week semester ("Withdraw With Permission") requires the permission of the instructor of the course and the dean of the school in which the student is matriculated.
 Students who do not withdraw online or file for withdrawal with the Office of Student Assistance within these times will continue to be registered for the course(s) and will be assigned an "F" in the course(s) affected if they have not completed the requirements of the course(s).
 Under exceptional circumstances, a student may withdraw without academic penalty from a class after the established time limit, but only with permission from the school that administers the student's academic major, in consultation with the school from which the course originates.
 Withdrawals are not permitted after a degree has been awarded.
 Please consult the most current undergraduate/graduate catalog for complete information regarding University policies and regulations.